petervillaroman/cs302Notes/README.md

-# cs302Notes
+# Fall '23 CS 302 notes

 A collection of markdown notes taken during lecture.
+This is for Beiyu Lin's Fall 2023 CS302.
+If you aren't in that class, skedadle!

+## Please feel free to fork this repo and add suggestions!